justlaunch-app/expo-router-starter-kit/README.md

 2. Tutorial screens.

-3. Home page with a carousel and two example lists with Shopify flashlist.

-4. Settings screen with light/dark toggle switch and language selector.
+3. Settings screen with light/dark toggle switch and language selector.

-5. Create an example axios weather call and store it in zustand for creating a universal header component.
+4. Create an example axios weather call and store it in zustand for creating a universal header component.

-6. Create a detail page when clicking on an element on the carousel or list item.
+5. Create a detail page when clicking on an element on the carousel or list item.

-7. Create another tab with universal elements.
+6. Create another tab with universal elements.

-8. Re-usable components (Logo, Cards, etc.)
+7. Re-usable components (Logo, Cards, etc.)

 ### Doubts